sprywebtech/breakdance-styles-extractor/README.md

    - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode" (toggle in top-right corner)
    - Click "Load unpacked"
-   - Select the `breakdance-extractor` folder
+   - Select the `breakdance-styles-extractor` folder

 4. **Pin the Extension** (Optional)
    - Click the puzzle piece icon in Chrome toolbar